piotrmaliga-git/piotrmaliga-git/README.md

 ## About me

-I am Software Engineer with over four years of hands-on experience, I build responsive and high-performance web applications, earning an Engineering degree in Computer Science from the University of the National Education Commission.
-Currently, I am completing my Master’s degree in Cybersecurity at the Cracow University of Technology.
-My work focuses on creating intuitive, accessible applications.
-I care about strong test coverage and clean architecture.
-I continuously develop my knowledge expertise while also expanding my knowledge across other areas, aiming to grow as a T-shaped developer.
-At the same time, I expand my knowledge of AI to design smarter, more efficient solutions.
-Right now, I am working on my graduate work on a comparative analysis of the effectiveness of language models in detecting phishing messages.
-To support this research, I built a full-stack application - Phishing Email Analyzer.
-It allows users to analyze emails and receive detection results based on different models.
+I am Full Stack Software Engineer with over four years of frontend experience, I build responsive, high-performance web applications with a focus on clean architecture, accessibility, and strong test coverage.
+I am actively expanding into full-stack development, driven by genuine curiosity and a hands-on approach to learning.
+A recent example of this is the Phishing Email Analyzer - a full-stack application I built end-to-end as my graduate project, supporting my research on the effectiveness of language models in detecting phishing messages.
+I see myself as a T-shaped developer: deep frontend expertise, with growing full-stack capability and a strong drive to keep pushing that boundary.

 ## My best projects